 Teaching Poverty 101 Workshop

-The program will cover the full range of topics in this area, including the concept of poverty and its measurement and study, the causes of poverty, including the labor market, family structure, education system, race/gender and culture, and the role of public policy in reducing poverty.
-The perspective will be multidisciplinary, and include presentations by distinguished scholars from the disciplines of sociology, economics, health, education, and social welfare.
+The program covers a full range of topics including the concept and definition of poverty and its measurement.
+It explores the causes of poverty, including labor market failures, family structure challenges, education system deficiencies, race/gender and culture issues, and more.
+The program also examines the role of public policy in reducing poverty as well as the history of policy initiatives to minimize economic want.
+The perspective is multidisciplinary, and include presentations by distinguished scholars from, for example, the disciplines of sociology, economics, health, education, and social work.

 Agenda and presentations